Understanding Reverb to get the best out of your mix!

 Reverb troubleshooting guide

-I decided to list the issues I have when applying reverbs to find out how or why applying reverbs in certain situations gave me mix problems, and what I can do to fix them.
+This is a list of the common issues I have when applying reverbs.
+It helps me to find out how or why applying reverbs in certain situations gave me mix problems, and what settings I can change to fix them.

 Common Reverb issues;